Weather and Climate Summary and Forecast

 -

-Growing degree-day accumulations for the vintage are now higher than average over most of the west, except along some coastal zones and within some mountain-valley areas.
+For the 2024 vintage, growing degree-day accumulations ended higher than average over most of the west, except along coastal zones and within a few mountain-valley areas.

 -